Caerii/OpenGalea/README.md

 3.  **Start the Experience:** Launch the OpenGalea app on all Quest 3 devices.
 The host should initiate the shared experience.

 ## 10. Colocation Implementation <a name="colocation-implementation"></a>

-OpenGalea utilizes Meta's Colocation and Shared Spatial Anchors APIs to create shared mixed reality experiences.
+Colocation is what makes OpenGalea feel shared: everyone inhabits the same physical room and the same virtual layer, so cooperation is natural and spatial.
+We use Meta’s Colocation and Shared Spatial Anchors APIs to make that possible.

-*   **Colocation Discovery Initialization**
-    *   Devices running OpenGalea utilize Bluetooth-based discovery to identify each other within a range of approximately 30 feet.
-The Colocation API allows devices to advertise their presence and discover nearby sessions.
+*   **Colocation Discovery:** Devices discover each other over Bluetooth within ~30 feet.
+The Colocation API lets each headset advertise its session and find nearby peers so users can join without manual IPs or codes.
-*   **Shared Spatial Anchors**
-    *   Once devices are connected, shared spatial anchors ensure that virtual objects are consistently positioned within the physical space for all users.
+*   **Shared Spatial Anchors:** Once connected, shared anchors lock virtual objects to the same spots in the room for every user—so a virtual pillar or character stays where you expect it, for everyone.
-*   **Synchronization**
-    *   Maintaining synchronization between devices is crucial for a seamless shared experience.
-OpenGalea employs various techniques to ensure that all users see and interact with the same virtual objects at the same time.
+*   **Synchronization:** We keep device state and object updates in sync so that all users see and interact with the same virtual world at the same time, with minimal lag or drift.

 ## 11. Troubleshooting <a name="troubleshooting"></a>